joshua-coppola/Ski-Trail-Ratings/README.md

 Areas are converted into a line with mixed results.
 Additional logic would probably improve results.

 Add support for international ski areas by adding logic to switch to alternative elevation sources when outside the US.

+Provide method to provide mountain coordinates and get back an OSM file from Open Street Maps's API.

+Add Windows support.